Shaheen Shah Afridi Recalls His Maiden Five-wicket Haul - UrduPoint

 The 19-year-old induced an edge from Oshada Fernando, inviting him to drive on a fuller delivery, in the seventh over of the first Sri Lankan innings.

-“When I took the first wicket I wasn’t sure whether the batsman had nicked the ball,” Shaheen told PCB Digital.
-“It was Rizzy [Mohammad Rizwan] who told me that the batsman had edged the ball and he was very certain about it.
+"When I took the first wicket I wasn't sure whether the batsman had nicked the ball," Shaheen told said on Monday .
+"It was Rizzy [Mohammad Rizwan] who told me that the batsman had edged the ball and he was very certain about it.

-“We had a young bowling unit and there was a lot of responsibility on me as we had been dismissed for a small total.”

 On day two, Shaheen returned with more firepower and got the prized scalps of Angelo Matthews and Dhananjaya De Silva, who had struck an unbeaten 102 in the first Test.